gueff/phormix/README.md

 ~~~

 ## Process
-- you create a configuration file (JSON), which describes the later HTML form
+- create a configuration file (JSON), which describes the later HTML form
 - Build the HTML Form
 - At backend* Phormix will check the transmitted data from the HTML form against the configuration